scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

-The following is a simplified example of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running downstream library test suites.
+The following is an example of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running library test suites.
 Based on the example, we can infer that invoking the function with an array input argument is a more common usage pattern among downstream libraries than invoking the function with a list of floats.

 .. code:: python